Automattic/theme-components/README.md

 ## Troubleshooting

-If you have any problems running Calypso, [please see most common issues](https://github.com/Automattic/theme-components/wiki/Troubleshooting).
+If you have any problems using Components, [please see the most common issues](https://github.com/Automattic/theme-components/wiki/Troubleshooting).

 ## License